EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 // ...
 ```

-### Fill the Databases with Initial Data
+### Populate Databases with Data

 A multi-tenant application works with several independent databases:

-- Host database – stores the list of Super Administrators and the list of tenants.
+- Host database – stores a list of Super Administrators and the list of tenants.
-- One or several tenant databases – store user data independently from other organizations (tenants).
+- One or multiple tenant databases – store user data independently from other organizations (tenants).

-A Tenant's database is created and populated with demo data on the first login to this tenant.
+A Tenant database is created and populated with demo data on the first login to the tenant itself.

-The list of the tenants is created, and tenant databases are populated with demo data in the Module Updater:
+A list of the tenants is created, and tenant databases are populated with demo data in the Module Updater:

 [OutlookInspired.Module/DatabaseUpdate/Updater.cs](https://github.com/EugeniyBurmistrov/How-to-create-a-multitenancy-application/blob/23.2.2%2B/CS/OutlookInspired.Module/DatabaseUpdate/Updater.cs#L36):